open-mmlab/mmyolo/docs/en/get_started/dependencies.md

 In this section, we demonstrate how to prepare an environment with PyTorch.

 MMDetection works on Linux, Windows, and macOS.
-It requires Python 3.7+, CUDA 9.2+, and PyTorch 1.7+.
+It requires:

+- Python 3.7+
+- PyTorch 1.7+
+- CUDA 9.2+
+- GCC 5.4+

 ```{note}
 If you are experienced with PyTorch and have already installed it, just skip this part and jump to the [next section](#installation).
 Otherwise, you can follow these steps for the preparation.